 - yummy kiosk

 - views over middle harbour and the Spit Bridge

 - beautiful big trees to sit under for shade

 - BBQs and picnic tables

 BUT there’s a catch!
 And it’s the reason why we haven’t shouted about this spot before now.
 Clontarf Reserve gets CRAZY busy on weekends and pretty busy during school holidays (when we have visited in the past).
-And parking is very expensive if you aren’t lucky to find a free car spot.
+And parking is expensive if you aren’t lucky to find a free car spot ($10 an hour, up to $40 for the day).
 Plus you have to go down Military Road to get there and traffic along there isn’t pleasant at the best of times.
 There is though a solution…. go to Clontarf Reserve on a school day.
 Or (very) early on the weekend!